 Sight readings: open to non-members and members alike

 Members also benefit from annual activities such as the Christmas Party and the evening of the Annual General Meeting during both of which we offer, among other things, a sight reading.
 These events invariably end with a Wine & Cheese celebration.

 Free concerts open to the public are offered throughout the year.

-The Society also organizes other activities on an occasional basis.
+The MRS also organizes other activities on an occasional basis.
 These activities have included dance-music workshops and technical workshops.
 These activities are listed in the calendar and in the news section of the website.
 They are also announced by email - sign up today for our newsletter to find out what is going on.
 Generally, our activities are open to both members and non-members of the MRS.